 #25 Newborn babies stolen from the hospital – an alarm went off, but was not noticed… was this due to a system design problem where the alarm is too easily missed, or there's “alarm fatigue,” there's too much waste and confusion in the system for staff to respond promptly?

-#24 Fake doctors – unclear how this ever happens.
+#24 Fake doctors – it's unclear how this ever happens.
 This seems pretty inexcusable.

 #23 Treating the wrong patient – the hospital performed a CT on a pregnant woman, they had identified her only by her first name, clearly violating good guidelines to use at least full name and another identifier.